Talking about adoption to your adopted child

 Based on the experience of many people who have been adopted, and of adoptive parents, it includes information on contact issues; foster carers who adopt; “mixed” families containing adopted, fostered and birth children; respecting differences; and stepfamilies.

 The guide is packed with practical ideas to help you talk to your adopted child.
 It can be used for children of all ages, including those with disabilities or from a different ethnic background.
-You will find the wealth of information and advice complemented by case studies detailing the experiences of adoptive parents and adopted children.
+The advice is complemented by case studies detailing the experiences of adoptive parents and adopted children.

 Questions about eBooks?
 Check out our FAQs